A collection of places to explore in the car this year!

 Asheville, North Carolina

 Nestled in North Carolina’s Blue Ridge Mountains, Asheville has everything you could want in weekend getaway.

 The quaint downtown area is filled with unique shops, galleries, breweries, and restaurants, and you’re almost guaranteed to see some local street performers as you wander around.
 Go for a hike in nearby Pisgah National Forest to spot beautiful waterfalls, or take a scenic drive through part of the park to take in the beauty without working up a sweat.
 The Biltmore Estate is another popular Asheville attraction worth visiting; this Gilded Age mansion is the largest privately owned house in the U.S., complete with gardens and a winery.

 Green Mountain Byway

-No one does fall quite like New England, so head to Vermont for all things seasonal.
+While road-tripping this year, head to Vermont for all things seasonal.
 You’ll want to drive the Green Mountain Byway.
 While this little stretch of road is only 11 miles, make sure to take your time.
 The Green Mountain Scenic Byway is located in the center of the state close to Orlando, VT, but feels far from the bustle of city life.
 With its rolling hills and rural charm, Green Mountain Scenic Byway is a place known for wildlife sighting, historical small towns, and outdoor recreation.